Candelas Frequently Asked Questions

 What types of homes are at Candelas?

 A wide variety of homes at Candelas will appeal to all kinds of buyers.
-These include single-family detached homes, Traditional Neighborhood Design (TND) homes, luxury homes, low-maintenance patio homes as well as townhomes, and condominiums.
+These include single-family detached homes, Traditional Neighborhood Design (TND) homes, luxury homes, low-maintenance patio homes as well as townhomes.
+Townhomes are the only remaining type of home available.

 What can you tell me about the Rocky Flats National Wildlife Refuge?